GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

     * Website was tested on various devices and at all sized using google dev tools.
 * I want to test the websites feedback to the user regarding items that can be interacted with.
     * All items site wide supply the user with feedback in terms of colour changes, prompts, page changes etc.
-* I want to test that the user is give all necessary information regarding the adoption process.
+* I want to test that the user is given all necessary information regarding the adoption process.
     * This information is provided to the user on the first section of the first page
 * I want to test if the user can browse a catalogue of dogs available for adoption at the shelter.
     * This is an option in the navigation menu and is displayed on the home page.
 Functionality of the prev and next buttons also means user can quickly move from profile to profile.